Muzamil4266/Sentinel-44-World-/README.md

-🟣Finals preductions frim 3 different chats of deepseek
+🟣Finals preductions from 3 different chats of deepseek

 🔷Chat 1